lbruton/PreciousMetalInventoryTool/README.md

 ## Version Management

 This application uses a dynamic version management system.
 The version is automatically updated throughout the application from `app/js/constants.js`.
+The HTML files now use this dynamic system instead of hardcoded version numbers.
 See [VERSIONING.md](VERSIONING.md) for details on how to update versions.

 ## Version History

 See [changelog.md](changelog.md) for detailed version history and planned features.

+## Code Quality

+This project maintains high code quality standards with:
+- Comprehensive JSDoc-style comments throughout all JavaScript modules
+- Detailed HTML section comments explaining functionality
+- Well-organized CSS with extensive documentation
+- Modular architecture with clear separation of concerns
+- LLM-friendly documentation for easy understanding and extension

 ## Data Privacy